 Bernice Pescosolido, author of the study, asserts that this is a misconception.
-However, stigmatization of psychological disorders is one of the main reasons why young people do not get the help they need when they are having difficulties.
-Pescosolido and her colleagues caution that this stigma surrounding mental illness, based on misconceptions rather than facts, can be devastating to the emotional and social well-being of our nation’s children.
+And it is not limited to perceptions of mental health issues in children: adults living with mental health issues may face even more scrutiny when sharing their condition or seeking support.
+Stigmatization of psychological disorders is one of the main reasons why people do not get the help they need when they are having difficulties.
+Pescosolido and her colleagues caution that this stigma surrounding mental illness, based on misconceptions rather than facts, can be devastating to emotional and social well-being.

 Fortunately, we are starting to see discussions related to the destigmatization of mental illness and an increase in public education and awareness.
 Dozens of leaders have contributed to the conversation, including athletes like Naomi Osaka, Simone Biles, Michael Phelps, Kevin Love, and Dak Prescott, as well as artists such as Adele, Bruce Springsteen, Ariana Grande, Big Sean, and Bebe Rexha.
 Mental health awareness is stronger within workplaces, educational settings, and communities overall.
 However, stigma remains, particularly regarding mental health issues that are frequently misunderstood.